Daymortel/Daymortel/README.md

 ## Hi, Nice to meet you.

 Welcome to my profil !
-I'm Dylan, student developper from the Bretagne, France.
+I'm Dylan, student developper from the Bretagne, in France.

 ### Skills